adobe/helix-shared/CONFIGURATION.md

 # Configuration Design Guide

-## Current Status
+## Overview

-It looks like we need to have another discussion about our configuration format and how configuration behaves.
-What we have at the moment, looks like this:

-- users create a `helix-config.yaml` which will be loaded and denormalized into `.hlx/strains.json`
-- the `helix-config.yaml` contains a number of top-level (global) definitions and a map of `strains`
-- each defined strain takes default values from:
-  - the global definitions
-  - the command line options
-  - the "default" strain
-  - application defaults
-  - (the exact precedence rules differ from property to property)

-Our developer needs include:
-- the ability to start developing without any configuration file at all
-- the ability to quickly generate testable strains for code or content branches that are under development
-- the ability to quickly and conveniently switch between strains in simulator and production
-- the assurance that none of the above will break a published site
-- the ability to do all of the above in a fully automated fashion on a CI system (e.g. generate and deploy a new strain for a new branch)

-Site administration needs also include:
-- the ability to define content mount points
-- the ability to pass through traffic to another CMS (proxy strains)

-Furthermore, we should establish:
-- automated validation of configuration files that is independent from loading them
-- detailed and generated documentation for all configuration properties

-## Proposal: We keep YAML as the configuration format

-While I have a good collection of scars from dealing with YAML (especially in CircleCI), I think the format is moderately more readable than JSON and almost as widely accepted, which makes it worthwhile suffering through it instead of picking something that will feel uncommon or out of the time.
+All of a helix project configuration is contained in a single `helix-config.yaml` file.
+The YAML format is moderately more readable than JSON and almost as widely accepted.
+YAML benefits from features like comments and references, which are missing in JSON, .

-## Proposal: We introduce a JSON Schema for configuration files

-This way you can see errors in configuration files while editing them, and we have a formal way of describing and documenting the configuration format.
+For more stability of the config, the canonical structure of is validated with JSON Schema.
+This way errors are easily detected.
+The schemas also allow for a formal way of describing and documenting the configuration format.

-> Notes:
+> TODO:
-> - The validation is done during `HelixConfig.parse()`.
+> - tooling creates canonical `effective-helix-config.yaml` which contains comments for the source of all values
-> - Using a IDE plugin, the yaml can also be validated during input.
+> - the effective file will/must not be checked into git

+### Project Layout

+- templates and pre functions are located in `./src`
+- client side javascript **must not** go into `./src`.
+(TODO: we will provide a react example, and put the sources in `./react`)
+- all static files go to `htdocs`
+- all additional cgi-like openwhisk actions will go to `htdocs/cgi-bin`

-## Proposal: Strains are the only top-level concept
+### Strains are the only top-level concept

 This means that there are no concepts that are orthogonal to strains, but that every other configuration object can be assigned to one or more strains, and that every request can be assigned to one specific strain.

 There will be no reconciliation of strains and some other concept at runtime.
 Every `.hlx/strains.json` will contain a fully deterministic, fully resolved and denormalized representation of all strains.

-## Proposal: Other complex configuration objects can be defined in a definitions container and re-used
+### Complex configuration objects can be defined in a definitions container and re-used

-In order to make writing configurations easier and to enable re-use of configuration settings, we introduce a definitions container at the top level of the `helix-config.yaml` that can hold re-usable definitions like this:
+In order to make writing configurations easier and to enable re-use of configuration settings, a `definitions` container at the top level of the `helix-config.yaml` is allowed that can hold re-usable definitions like this:

 ```yaml
 definitions: